Anikesh348/anikesh-movies/README.md

 A movie discussion portal, where users can login and comment/discuss on movies.

-The application uses https://developers.themoviedb.org/3 (moviedb api) to get movie data.
+The site is hosted using heroku at http://anikesh-movies.herokuapp.com/ The application uses https://developers.themoviedb.org/3 (moviedb api) to get movie data.
 Reactjs is used to display frontend components, Node.js for backend development and